okezue/EndoPiGraph-AJmorph/README.md

 ## Citation and status

 This is a research prototype (v0.1.0).
 It is intended to make the computational part of the manuscript executable and testable on public data.
+Please credit Okezue Bell (okezue@stanford.edu) and Anthony Bell for this work when used.